-Voting Methods – What’s the best fit?
+Voting Methods – What’s The Best Fit?

 With such a wide variety of ways to reach your members today, it can be a challenge to know which methods of voting you should utilize in your organization’s elections.
 You want a cost-effective option, but also want to ensure all members are being given a fair chance to cast a vote.
-The voting methods that are most common are online voting, mail (or paper) voting, phone voting (Touchtone Telephone Voting), onsite voting, or a hybrid of these methods.

 Online voting is an easy way to reach members quickly, and allows them a way to cast their vote instantly.
 It is often more cost-effective as well, since the cost of postage is eliminated.
 A few things to be aware of with this method are whether your bylaws allow online voting and whether your members all have access to the internet.
 If the answer to either of those is “no”, some mail or onsite voting might be necessary.